rittels/windy-plugins-modules/airspaces/README.md

 Airspaces module
 ================

-Module load openAIP airspaces and displays it in a div that you provide.
+This module loads openAIP airspaces and displays it in a div that you provide.

 It returns an object with: